The Modern Resume Common Mistakes and Myths

 The Balanced Way

-The "Don't Lie" rule is right, but it’s not the only answer.
+The "Don’t Lie" rule is right, but it’s not the only answer.
 If you are too literal, computers filter you out.
 If you are too humble, recruiters ignore you.
-The goal is to find the Smart Middle Ground: be 100% honest about the facts* of your history, but be strong and smart about how you *describe those facts.
-Don't lie about the work you did, but change your words (Keyword Filter), state your results confidently (Humility Trap), and focus on the problems you actually solved that are similar to the new job's problems (Translation Gap).
-Being honest shouldn't mean you disappear.
+The goal is the Smart Middle Ground: be 100% honest about the facts of your history, but be strong and smart about how you describe those facts.
+Don’t lie about the work you did — change the words (Keyword Filter), state your results confidently (Humility Trap), and focus on problems you solved that match the new job (Translation Gap).
+Being honest shouldn’t mean you disappear.
+If you want to know which resume "rules" you can actually ignore, see our guide to resume myths that aren’t worth worrying about.

 Common Questions